lexruee/pi-switch-python/README.md

 for the Raspberry Pi and Python Programming Language.

 ## Installation
-Overall we need to install the following necessary dependencies:
+We need to install the following dependencies:

 - wiringPi
 - python boost